madebits/madebits.github.io/r/nodejs-grunner.md

 * `--D` - dry run tasks according to dependencies, but do not invoke task functions.
 * `--P` - by default `--gtask` tasks run blocking one after the other.
 If `--P` is specified they are started non-blocking.
 * `--C` - GRunner does circular dependency loop detection as it runs the tasks by default.
 If you do **not** need that functionality, turn it off by specifying this option.
+* `--L timeInMinutes` - if set, the process will self terminate when the time in minutes is reached.
+* `--env.KEY=VALUE` - this is a convenience option to set environment variables.
+It is same as setting `export KEY=VALUE` before calling `grunner`.
+This option helps to set environment variables without the need for some surrounding script (see also `envResolve` API function).
+It can be repeated as needed.

 ##Task Dependencies